ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### Support for the spread operator in the list constructor

-Introduced the `spread` operator support for the `list` constructor expression.
+Introduced spread operator support for the list constructor expression.

 If the spread operator in a list constructor expression is `...x`, then, `x` is expected to be a list (i.e., an array or a tuple).
 All the member values of the list that result from evaluating `x` are included in the list value being constructed.